Urban plant life

 Festuca rubra Red fescue

-Red fescue has also adapted to a life in cities, as these specimens, growing along a water front at Lake Mälaren, central Stockholm, Sweden.
+Red fescue, growing along a water front at Lake Mälaren, central Stockholm, Sweden.
 (Photo copyright © by Kaj Halberg)

 Hordeum murinum Wall barley

 Wall barley, also called false barley, is native to Europe, North Africa, and western Asia.
 It has readily adapted to a life in cities.

 These pale spikes of wall barley stand out against house walls in the village of Jyllinge, Zealand (top), and in the town of Rønne, Bornholm, both in Denmark.
 (Photos copyright © by Kaj Halberg)